 Employment Litigation Experience

-Lawyers at Brown Paindiris & Scott have litigated all types of employment disputes, including trials in state and federal courts, and appeals to the Connecticut Supreme Court and federal appellate courts.
-Attorney Bruce E. Newman has practiced in this area for 25 years.
-Attorney Lindsay Webber brought her employment law skills to our firm in 2013.
+The lawyers of Brown Paindiris & Scott have litigated all types of employment disputes, including conducting trials in state and federal courts, and appeals to the Connecticut Supreme Court and federal appellate courts.
+Attorney Bruce E. Newman has practiced in this area for more than 25 years.
+Attorney Cody N. Guarnieri joined the firm in 2012.
 Both are committed to providing dedicated and compassionate representation.

 Our attorneys have served as class counsel on statewide and nationwide class actions.
 The firm’s lawyers regularly appear before the Connecticut Commission on Human Rights and Opportunities and the Department of Labor.
 The litigation department at Brown Paindiris & Scott includes an employment law group, made up of seasoned trial counsel, associate lawyers and paralegals.
 We provide aggressive, but cost-effective, representation, at the cutting edge of employment law practice.